harmony-ai-solutions/harmony-speech-engine/README.md

 AI Speech technologies.
 Each of these Technologies have different setup requirements and pre-conditions, so the goal of this project is to unify these requirements in a way that these technologies can work together seamlessly.

+The rough Idea for this project is to become something like [vLLM](https://github.com/vllm-project/vllm) / [Aphrodite Engine](https://github.com/PygmalionAI/Aphrodite-engine) for AI Speech Inference.
+Support and Ideas for Improving this Project are very welcome.

 Aside from providing a runtime for these technologies behind a unified service API, the Harmony Speech Engine also allows for recombining different technologies on-the-fly, to reduce processing duration and latency.
 For example, you can generate Speech using a TTS integration, and then apply additional filtering using voice conversion.